jrdennisoss/dosboxrm/RMDOS_API.md

 Called from Return to Zork with a zero media handle and return value does not appear to be checked.
 Returning zero and ignoring for now.

-#### Subfunction 0409h - Unknown
+#### Subfunction 0409h - Likely Set Resolution or Display Size.
-Called from Return to Zork with a zero media handle and return value does not appear to be checked.
+Looks like `param1` is the width and `param2` is the height.
+Called from Return to Zork with a zero media handle, 0x0 values, and return value does not appear to be checked.
+Called from Lord of the Rings with a zero media handle and 320x200 value.
 Returning zero and ignoring for now.

+Likely be related to subfunction 1409h below.

 #### Subfunction 040Ch - Unknown
 Called from Return to Zork with a zero media handle and return value does not appear to be checked.